gc893/snake-game/README.md

 - write timed logic to "move the snake" by activating/inactivating boxes.

-- Add event listeners to keyboard arrows to modify the direction (i,j counters) of the snake
+- Add event listeners to keyboard arrows to modify the direction (i,j counters) of the snake and move the snake

 - write direction logic to change the direction of the snake